 - Utilizes validated assessment tools to measure progress on treatment objectives and regularly updates service documentation to show progress.

 - Attends weekly clinical team meetings.

-- Provides accurate and timely record keeping and documentation for all clinical activities using electronic health records system, including keeping work calendar up to date.
+- Provides accurate and timely record keeping and documentation for all clinical activities using electronic health records system.

 - Meets billing expectations set by supervisor.

 - Coordinates with partnering agencies to ensure collaboration of services.

 - Engages in ongoing training to promote model adherence in service delivery.